scraggo/comparing-javascript-test-runners/README.md

 | Mocking / Injecting modules (intercepting require statements)                                                 | Jest has its own module/library mocking system.
 Mocha and AVA require external libraries (examples: [sinon](https://sinonjs.org/), [proxyquire](https://github.com/thlorenz/proxyquire), [inject-loader](https://github.com/plasticine/inject-loader)) |
 | Webpack compilation (injecting of webpack-defined global variables)                                           | For Mocha, [`mochapack`](https://sysgears.github.io/mochapack/) is a library that allows this.
 [Jest's docs on webpack](https://jestjs.io/docs/en/webpack.html).
 There's no AVA documentation for webpack specifically, see below on Babel.            |
 | Babel transpilation of ESNext code and use of alias module import statements (removing the need for `../../`) | All the frameworks allow for babel configuration                                                                                                                                                                                                       |

+## Recommendations

+As you can see, all the frameworks are incredibly robust for most testing needs.
+However, if you picked one at random, it might not work for a specific use case.
+It's not an easy choice, but here's how I'd break it down:

+- AVA is recommended if you want a fast, easy to configure, and minimalist aesthetic framework with no globals.
+You don't need hierarchical `describe` blocks and you want to support a smaller project.
+- Mocha is recommended if you want your tests to run in any environment.
+It's incredibly community-supported and is extend-able with your favorite 3rd-party packages.
+Using `mocha-parallel-tests` would give you a speed advantage.
+- Jest is recommended if you want a popular framework that has everything built in with very little configuration necessary.
+It's the jack-of-all-trades of test runners.
+It has a delightful command line experience.
+Finally, it's an excellent pair with React.

 ## Conclusion